Port Tampa Bay

-The ship arrived early on Tuesday and immediately began unloading its first shipment of containers.
+The ship arrived and immediately began unloading its first shipment of containers.
 Incoming goods included furniture, e-commerce, construction materials, food & beverages and textiles.

 As trucking costs have increased, Port Tampa Bay's location and proximity to the I-4 corridor is recognized as offering the lowest delivery cost solution for exporters and importers.

 “The trade has changed and it’s been an incredible change.
 COSCO is an innovator.
 The trade is here and I know Port Tampa Bay is going to support us,” said Howard Finkel, Executive Vice President of COSCO Shipping.
 “We are going to grow this business together.”